sanmanmehta/jupyter_plz/README.md

 ## Installation

-You can install `plz` in your Python virtual environment by running the following command in your terminal:
+You can install `jupyter-plz` in your Python virtual environment by running the following command in your terminal:

 ```bash
 pip install jupyter-plz